ministryofjustice/cloud-platform-infrastructure/terraform/cloud-platform-components/resources/prometheusrule-alerts/Custom-Alerts.md

 Severity: warning
 ```

-This alert is triggered when job completion is taking longer then 1 hour to complete curator cronjob
+This alert is triggered when job completion is taking longer than 1 hour to complete curator cronjob

 Expression:
 ```